 Stipend for Participants

-All participants in the Religious Worlds institute (and other 3-week NEH summer programs) receive a stipend of $2,850 to help pay for their travel, housing, meals, and academic expenses for the duration of the institute.
+All participants in the Religious Worlds institute (and other 3-week residential NEH summer programs) receive a stipend of $2,850.
+The stipend provides compensation to participants for their time commitment, and helps to defray participation costs such as travel, lodging, and meals.
+Participants are required to cover their own costs for travel, lodging, and meals, and will be reimbursed (at least in part) by the stipend.
 The stipend is considered taxable income.

-The stipend will be paid by check in two equal installments over the course of the institute.
+The stipend will be paid by check in two equal installments — on the first day of the institute (July 8), and the first day of our third week together (July 22).
 For those summer scholars who choose to stay in on-campus housing, we will deduct a portion of your stipend (with your written agreement) to make advance payment for housing.

 Expectations of Participants

 Full-Time Study and Tenure: NEH summer scholars are expected to attend all meetings and devote full time to the activities for which the stipend was awarded during the announced period of the project.
 A stipend recipient may not accept a teaching assignment or undertake another major activity during the tenure of the award.
 Those who, for any reason, do not complete the full tenure of the project will receive a reduced, pro-rated stipend.